lunacookies/vim-rust-syntax-ext/README.md

 # vim-rust-syntax-ext

-This is a Vim plugin that enhances Rust syntax highlighting.
-It is ideally used in conjunction with [the official plugin](https://github.com/rust-lang/rust.vim) so that you can get all the latest non-syntax-related features.
+This is a Vim plugin that enhances Rust syntax highlighting – it does nothing else.
+This means that it is ideally used in conjunction with [the official plugin](https://github.com/rust-lang/rust.vim), so that you can get all the latest non-syntax-related features.

 ## Why would I use this plugin when the existing Rust syntax highlighting is good enough?